-We inform our clients that the Embassy of Hungary in Amman resumes its short-term (Schengen) visa services for holders of Jordanian immunisation certificates from 28th November, 2021.
-Applicants can book an appointment for C type visas on our website and visit – temporarily – our Consulate for application.
+We inform our clients that the Embassy of Hungary in Amman resumes its short-term (Schengen) visa services.
+From 1st March, 2022, applicants can book an appointment for C type visa application on our website and visit the office of VFS in Baraka Mall (P3).
 For further information and any requests, please contact us via email on email@example.com.

 The Schengen regulations are only applicable for a stay not exceeding 90 days (short-term).
 Rules for a stay longer than 90 days are laid down by the national law of the member states concerned – see “D” type visa application.